TraekWells/personal-site/content/blog/moving-from-wordpress-to-forestry.md

 The beauty of using a headless CMS is that you can 'bring your own front-end'.
 In other words, you can use whatever front-end technology you want to handle for displaying your content.

-In my case, I opted to use NuxtJS's [content module](https://content.nuxtjs.org/ "NuxtJS Content Module") and [SCSS](https://sass-lang.com/ "SCSS") because I'm comfortable with both.
+In my case, I opted to use NuxtJS with its [content module](https://content.nuxtjs.org/ "NuxtJS Content Module") and [SCSS](https://sass-lang.com/ "SCSS") because I'm comfortable with both.

 ## Other Stuff I Considered